 IVF Success Rates

 Reproductive Care Center (RCC) is committed to accurate and honest portrayal of IVF success rates.
-We report our success rates to the Society of Assisted Reproductive Technology (SART) and the Centers for Disease Control.
-SART oversees data collection under strict guidelines thus insuring accuracy.
+We report our data to the Society of Assisted Reproductive Technology (SART) and the Centers for Disease Control.
+SART oversees data collection under strict guidelines thus ensuring accuracy.

 All reputable IVF centers report their IVF success rates to SART.
 If a center does not report to SART, there is no control over how their data is collected and presented.
 You may see a non-reporting clinic claiming high IVF success rates on the Internet, which is misleading if the number of patients was small and they were in their twenties.
 SART membership should be one of your first criteria for selecting an IVF center.

-The most recent published SART success rate data (2016) is below.
-For more details please visit our SART website.
+The most recent published SART success rate data (preliminary 2018) can be found here SART website.

 Intracytoplasmic Sperm Injection (ICSI)